Battle of Achelous (917): Preparations for battle

-The Byzantine army
+Byzantine army

-By 917, after a series of successful campaigns, the Byzantine Empire had stabilized its eastern borders, and the generals John Bogas and Leo Phocas were able to gather additional troops from Asia Minor to reinforce the imperial tagmata and the European thematic troops, gathering a force of some 30,000 men.
+By 917, after a series of successful campaigns, the Byzantine Empire had stabilized its eastern borders, and the generals John Bogas and Leo Phocas were able to gather additional troops from Asia Minor to reinforce the imperial tagmata and the European thematic troops, gathering a force of some 60,000 men.
 This was a very large army by contemporary standards, and its goal was the elimination of the Bulgarian threat from the north.
 The Byzantine commanders were convinced that their strategy would be successful.
 Morale was raised as the soldiers vowed by the miraculous Cross to die for one another.
 The spirit of the army was further raised as the troops were paid in advance and a fleet commanded by Romanus Lecapenus set off to the north at the mouth of the Danube.
 The Byzantines had tried to pay some Pecheneg tribes to attack, but Romanus would not agree to transport them across the Danube, and instead, they attacked Bulgarian territory on their own.

-The Bulgarian army
+Bulgarian army

 The size of the Bulgarian army under Simeon I of Bulgaria is unknown.
 Although they ruined the Byzantine negotiations, the Bulgarians were still afraid that the old allies of the Byzantines, the Pechenegs and the Hungarians, would attack them from the north, so two small armies were sent to protect the northern borders of the vast Bulgarian Empire that spread from Bosnia in the west to the Dnieper River in the east.

-However, Miracula Sancti Georgii points that the Bulgarian army in the battle of Achelous was allied with Hungarian and Pecheneg troops, which helped to win the victory against the Byzantine army.
+Miracula Sancti Georgii, written in the 11th century and in this particular case of dubious veracity, is the only source which points that the Bulgarian army in the battle of Achelous was allied with Hungarian and Pecheneg troops, which helped to win the victory against the Byzantine army.
+Based on this, several historians accepted the involvement of Hungarian and Pechenegs troops, including Ivan Duichev, Gyula Kristó and Ferenc Makk.
+Kristó even interpreted the Hungarians' participation as the "first, unmistakable sign of the decline of the Hungarian nomadic state is that from 917 onwards in the same year in two directions [i.e. west and east], the Hungarians went on raids, that is, the central control [...] began to disappear".
+However, contemporary sources – including a letter from Nicholas Mystikos – contradicts the chronicle's narration.
+Until the 930s, the Hungarians in fact were regarded as strong allies of the Byzantine Empire.
 In addition, Bulgarian forces under Marmais were deployed near the western borders with the Serb principalities to prevent possible unrest.

-The battle